electron/electron/docs/api/browser-window.md

 Sets the touchBar layout for the current window.
 Specifying `null` or `undefined` clears the touch bar.
 This method only has an effect if the machine has a touch bar and is running on macOS 10.12.1+.

+**Note:** The TouchBar API is currently experimental and may change or be removed in future Electron releases.

 [blink-feature-string]: https://cs.chromium.org/chromium/src/third_party/WebKit/Source/platform/RuntimeEnabledFeatures.json5?l=62
 [quick-look]: https://en.wikipedia.org/wiki/Quick_Look